netdata/netdata/packaging/docker/README.md

 # Install Netdata with Docker

-Running the Netdata Agent in a container works best for an internal network or to quickly analyze a host.
-Docker helps you get set up quickly, and doesn't install anything permanent on the system, which makes uninstalling the Agent easy.

-See our full list of Docker images at [Docker Hub](https://hub.docker.com/r/netdata/netdata).

-Starting with v1.30, Netdata collects anonymous usage information by default and sends it to a self-hosted PostHog instance within the Netdata infrastructure.
-Read about the information collected, and learn how to-opt, on our [anonymous statistics](https://github.com/netdata/netdata/blob/master/docs/anonymous-statistics.md) page.

-The usage statistics are _vital_ for us, as we use them to discover bugs and prioritize new features.
-We thank you for _actively_ contributing to Netdata's future.

 ## Limitations running the Agent in Docker

 For monitoring the whole host, running the Agent in a container can limit its capabilities.
 Some data, like the host OS